The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 The Sales panel focuses on six key performance indicators, or KPIs.
 Click any KPI, and the panel will show data related to that metric.

-Revenue represents the total revenue value of all orders in the selected time filter.
+Revenue represents the total revenue value of all orders in the chosen time filter.

 - Revenue is the sum of all subtotals and excludes costs like shipping fees and taxes.